killphil/resistor_machinelearning/readme.md

 The preprocessing relies on the following tools:

 - [rembg](https://github.com/danielgatis/rembg): For removing image backgrounds.
-- A custom-trained YOLOv11n-Segmentation Model: Used for segmentation tasks.
-Learn more [here](https://docs.ultralytics.com/models/yolo11/).
+- A custom-trained [YOLOv11n-Segmentation](https://docs.ultralytics.com/models/yolo11/) Model: Used for segmentation tasks.
-- [OpenCV](https://github.com/opencv/opencv): For additional image processing.
+- [OpenCV](https://github.com/opencv/opencv-python): For additional image processing.

 Below is a representation of the preprocessing pipeline: